-Buildings and structures of historical environmental significance good reason.
-The contemporary layout of the village is a palimpsest of at least a millennium of building, rebuilding and subtle re-arrangement.
+Buildings and structures of historical environmental significance

+The human landscape of Great Bowden is very highly valued by residents, with good reason.
+The contemporary layout of the village is a palimpsest 5 of at least a millennium of building, rebuilding and subtle re-arrangement.
 In addition to the 55 structures with Listed Building status, 19 buildings or structures have been identified by residents as having local or wider importance for historical or architectural merit and will be recognised as non-designated heritage assets.